Social Security and divorce have interesting effects on one another in Illinois.

 Is Social Security Income For the Purposes of Child Support.

-735 ILCS 505(a)(3) Social Security income for the purposes of child support. “”gross income” means the total of all income from all sources, except “gross income” does not include…Social Security Income” but then says that “Social security disability and retirement benefits paid for the benefit of the subject child must be included in the disabled or retired parent’s gross income for purposes of calculating the parent’s child support obligation, but the parent is entitled to a child support credit for the amount of benefits paid to the other party for the child”
+Social Security is income for the purposes of child support. “”gross income” means the total of all income from all sources, except “gross income” does not include…Social Security Income” but then says that “Social security disability and retirement benefits paid for the benefit of the subject child must be included in the disabled or retired parent’s gross income for purposes of calculating the parent’s child support obligation, but the parent is entitled to a child support credit for the amount of benefits paid to the other party for the child” 735 ILCS 505(a)(3)

-In my experience, Cook County courts won’t even make the calculation.
-They’ll just say that the social security disability benefit to the child satisfies the child support obligation.
+In my experience, for Social Security Disability Benefits, Cook County courts won’t even make the calculation.
+They’ll just say that the social security disability insurance benefit to the child satisfies the child support obligation.

 Is Social Security Income For the Purposes of Maintenance (Formerly Known As Alimony)